“International parental kidnapping can have serious emotional, psychological, and even physical consequences for the abducted child.”

 International Parental Kidnapping

-Federal law prohibits a parent from removing a child from the United States or retaining a child in another country with intent to obstruct another parent´s custodial rights.
-This crime is known as international parental kidnapping.
+Every day, children in the United States are wrongfully removed from the United States or retained outside of the United States in violation of parental rights.
+In 1993, Congress passed the International Parental Kidnapping Crime Act (“IPKCA”), which created a federal international kidnapping offense, codified at Title 18, United States Code, Section 1204.
+Section 1204 makes it a federal crime for a parent or other individual to remove or attempt to remove a child from the United States or retain a child outside the United States with intent to obstruct another person’s custodial rights.
 For example, consider that a married couple had a son together in the United States.
 During a martial dispute, the father moves with his son to another country in order to keep him away from the mother with no intent of return.
 In this situation, the father has committed the federal crime of international parental kidnapping.
 Convicted offenders of this crime can face up to three years of imprisonment.
-(For more information, see Citizen's Guide to Federal Law on International Parental Kidnapping).

 Child Victims of International Parental Kidnapping

 Every year, situations of international parental kidnapping are reported in the United States.
 It is common for the removal of a child to occur during a heated or emotional marital dispute, in the early stages of separation or divorce, or in the waiting period for a court custody order or agreement.
 International parental kidnappings of U.S. children have been reported in countries all over the world, including Australia, Brazil, Canada, Colombia, Germany, India, Japan, Mexico, Philippines, and the United Kingdom.